Voter ID at Elections

 The UK Government has introduced a requirement for voters to show photo ID when voting in person at a polling station at some elections.

 This means that electors will now be required to show photo ID at polling stations before they are given a ballot paper.
-This new requirement will apply for the first time at the local elections on Thursday 4 May 2023.
+The new requirement was brought in for the first time at the local elections that were held on Thursday 4 May 2023 and will apply for future elections.

 What ID can you use?